matthew-brett/dsip-ipynb/installation.md

 Check your install by downloading {download}`check_install.py` to your computer.
 Note where the file went.
 For example, you might have downloaded the file to your `Downloads` directory.

-Move the file to your `Documents/nipraxis-work` directory.
+Move the file to your `Documents/dsip-work` directory.
 You can use the terminal for this.
 For example, if the file did appear in your default `Downloads` folder:

 ```
 mv $HOME/Downloads/check_install.py .
 ```

-Check you do have the file in the `nipraxis-work` directory with:
+Check you do have the file in the `dsip-work` directory with:

 ```
 ls check_install.py